2005 French Open – Men's singles

 Rafael Nadal defeated Mariano Puerta in the final, 6–7(6–8), 6–3, 6–1, 7–5 to win the men's singles tennis title at the 2005 French Open.
-It was his first major title, the first of a record 14 French Open titles, and the first of a record 22 major men's singles titles overall.
-Nadal won the French Open on his tournament debut, the first man to do so since Mats Wilander in 1982, and was the youngest champion since Michael Chang in 1989, at 19 years and two days old when he won the title.
+This was the first time Nadal was seeded in the major.
+It was his first major title, the first of an all-time record 14 French Open titles, and the first of 22 major men's singles titles overall.
+Nadal won the French Open on his tournament debut, the first man to do so since Mats Wilander in 1982, and was the youngest champion since Michael Chang in 1989, aged 19 years and two days old when he won the final.

 Gastón Gaudio was the defending champion, but lost in the fourth round to David Ferrer.

 Roger Federer was attempting to complete the career Grand Slam, but was defeated in the semifinals by Nadal.
-It was the first of four consecutive years that Nadal would defeat Federer at the tournament; Federer would eventually complete the career Grand Slam in 2009.
+It was the first of four consecutive years that Nadal would defeat Federer at the tournament; Federer would eventually win the title and complete the career Grand Slam in 2009.

-This was the first French Open where future two-time champion Novak Djokovic competed, and marked the first time he won a major match.
+This was the first French Open appearance of future three-time champion Novak Djokovic, and marked the first time he won a major match.
 Future champion Stanislas Wawrinka also made his first appearance at a major, losing in the third round to Puerta.
-1999 champion Andre Agassi made his last French Open appearance, losing a five-set match to Jarkko Nieminen in the first round.
+1999 champion Andre Agassi made his last French Open appearance, losing to Jarkko Nieminen in the first round.